raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

 This section describes how network booting works.
-There is a tutorial to set up a working bootable system.
+There is also a tutorial to set up a working bootable system.

 [Network boot tutorial](net_tutorial.md)